 Great keynote speech by State Superintendent @TonyThurmond to a crowd of more than 1,200 @CSEA_Now members attending the 22nd Annual Paraeducator Conference in Sacramento today.
 “Classified employees are the backbone of our schools!”— CSEA (@CSEA_Now) March 6, 2019

 Another great piece by Bill. https://t.co/rD9f8eJrg3— CBTU (@CBTU72) March 7, 2019

 Coalition of Labor Union Women:

 Communications Workers of America:

-Department for Professional Employees, AFL-CIO:
+Department for Professional Employees:

 Farm Labor Organizing Committee:

 Hooray! https://t.co/jBOxJ9n7Su— Farm Labor Organizing Committee (@SupportFLOC) March 7, 2019